JehiselRuth/JehiselRuth/README.md

 # Web Developer
 ## (In process)
 ### Hi, I’m @JehiselRuth.
-Absolutely beginner myself but I guess I'll be over here for a long time.
+Beginner and coming soon an expert.

-_I’m interested in_ Deb Design
+》 _I’m interested in_ Web Design

-_I’m currently learning_ Web Development
+》 _I’m currently learning_ Web Development

-_I’m looking to collaborate on_ Frontend
+》 _I’m looking to collaborate_ specially on Frontend

 📫 How to reach me: jehisel.rrp@gmail.com